-Designed to be ephemeral and easily recreated, scratch orgs are the right stuff.
-They are dedicated and configurable Salesforce environments that you can quickly spin up for many different purposes.
+Designed to be ephemeral and easily recreated, scratch orgs are dedicated and configurable Salesforce environments that you can quickly spin up for many different purposes.

 Are you tired of other kids playing in your sandbox?
 No more sand in your eyes when you use scratch orgs as part of the development and testing process.
 Scratch orgs can be your own personal development environment, or you can create headless scratch orgs for automated tests.
 You can spin up a new scratch org when you want to:

 - Start automated testing.